logbie/wfl/.kilocode/rules/memory-bank/context.md

 - Automated installers for Windows (MSI), Linux (deb/tar.gz), and macOS (pkg)
 - Skip-if-unchanged logic to avoid unnecessary builds

+### Development Workflow Clarification (June 2025)
+- Updated documentation to clarify that developers should use `cargo run -- [flags]` instead of `wfl [flags]` during development
+- This ensures developers are testing their current code changes rather than the installed version of WFL
+- Added examples in technical documentation for common development commands

 ## Current Challenges

 1. **Async Operations**: